treehouses/treehouses.github.io/pages/vi/firststeps.md

 ### Setting up your environment

 We interact with the Raspberry Pi via a command terminal which is natively available for both Mac and Linux based systems.
-If however you are on a Windows device, [Git Bash](https://git-scm.com/download/win) is highly recommended.
+If, however, you are on a Windows device, [Git Bash](https://git-scm.com/download/win) is highly recommended.

 ### Working with Vi & Vim